gstanden/scst-3.x-debian/README.md

 Edit create-scst.sh before running and modify parameters on create-scst-oracle.sh to suit your requirements.

-If you do not edit create-scst.sh it will run fine with defaults set to Oracle-RDBMS-centric values.
+If you do not edit create-scst-oracle.sh it will run fine with defaults set to Oracle-RDBMS-centric values.

 The scripts are easily readable in bash, so you can customize them to meet your needs.